zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

 ## Default setting in *EDNS Query*

 An *EDNS Query* inherit the default setting from a *DNS Query* except for the parameters specified below.
-If a *Parameter* is specified as "fixed" (with a "X" in that column) then the default value cannot be overidden.
+If a *Parameter* is specified as "fixed" (with an "X" in that column) then the default value cannot be overidden.

 A test case specification can refer to an *EDNS Query* with one or several